 World leaders to meet virtually to co-ordinate virus response

-DUBAI, United Arab Emirates — Leaders of the world's most powerful economies will convene virtually on Thursday to try and co-ordinate a response to the fast-spreading coronavirus, which has shuttered businesses and forced well over 1.5 billion people into home isolation.
+DUBAI, United Arab Emirates — Leaders of the world's most powerful economies will convene virtually on Thursday to try and co-ordinate a response to the fast-spreading coronavirus, which has shuttered businesses and forced well over a quarter of the world's population into home isolation.

 The meeting for the Group of 20 nations will be chaired by Saudi Arabia's King Salman.
 The kingdom, which is presiding over the G20 this year, said it organized the extraordinary meeting to advance global efforts to tackle the pandemic and its economic implications as people lose their incomes amid closures, curfews and lockdowns.